Warm Brussels Sprout Salad with Crispy Goat Cheese

 Fry in olive oil for a couple minutes on each side, until golden brown and crispy:

 Serve with the salad:

-Warm Brussel Sprouts Salad with Crispy Goat Cheese
+Warm Brussel Sprout Salad with Crispy Goat Cheese

 - 2 tbsp butter